edulinq/quizgen/docs/styling.md

 # Styling

-Styling can be used in the QuizGen to change the visual appearance of content.
+Styling can be used in the QuizComp to change the visual appearance of content.
 If you want to change the location or flow of information, then you are looking for [template hints](/docs/builtin-templates.md).

-Styling in the Quiz Generator is done via *style blocks* where specific options can be set.
+Styling in the Quiz Composer is done via *style blocks* where specific options can be set.
 Style blocks are specified with HTML `<style>` tags.
 The content inside the `<style>` tags must be a JSON object.
 However, the opening and closing braces of the JSON object may also be omitted.